 and remove nuisances.
 Town and electors’ meeting alternated between the West Avon Congregational Church and the Avon Congregational Church from 1839 until 1891, when the town built its first town hall.

 Why the name Avon?
 The accepted version is that the name came from the Avon River in England.
-“Avon” had been in use here as early as 1753, when church marriage records began to record the bridge or groom’s residence as “Avon” or “Northington.”
+“Avon” had been in use here as early as 1753, when church marriage records began to record the bride or groom’s residence as “Avon” or “Northington.”